Family and Medical Leave Act of 1993 (FMLA)

 For more information on ADA and FMLA, see Leave Rights under the FMLA and ADA: The Intersection of Two Laws Impacting Employee Leave and Return to Work.

-Employers may require that employees requesting FMLA leave submit written medical certification to verify any claimed health condition.
+Employers may require that employees requesting FMLA leave submit written medical certification (PDF) to verify any claimed health condition.

 Employers may ask a physician to: